Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 There are a few more ways to try to save money when you get your prescriptions filled.
 Some large retailers, such as Costco and Target, offer discounted drugs.
 You can also find coupons on prescription drugs through sites like GoodRx.

-If you have a high-deductible health insurance plan (HDHP), as defined by the IRS, you can open a health savings account, or HSA.
-This is a tax-advantaged account that you could use to help pay for qualified healthcare expenses, such as your deductible and copays.
+If you have an eligible high-deductible health insurance plan (HDHP) that meets IRS requirements, you can open a health savings account, or HSA.
+This is a tax-advantaged account that you can use to pay for qualified healthcare expenses, such as your deductible and copays.

 An HSA allows you to deposit money pre-tax.
 That means that saving in an HSA helps you lower your tax bill now.

 If you withdraw the money for qualified medical expenses, you won't owe any taxes on it at all.
-If your HSA is in investments and your balance grows, that growth is also tax-free.
+And if your HSA is invested and your balance grows, that growth is also tax-free.

 HSA money can be used on a broad number of products and services, including:

 Some employers offer contributions to their employees’ HSAs.
-If you don’t use the money that was deposited in your HSA, the money can stay in the account from year to year.
-If you leave your job, the account comes with you.
+If you don’t use the money in your HSA, the money is still yours forever.
+The funds stay in the account, and if you leave your job, the account comes with you, just like a 401(k).

-If your employer doesn’t offer an HSA, you can open one on your own.
-If you’re self-employed and have a health plan with a high deductible, you can open an HSA.
+If your employer doesn’t offer an HSA, you can open one on your own as long as your high-deductible plan meets the eligibility requirements.
+If you’re self-employed and have a qualifying health plan with a high deductible, you can open an HSA.

 7. Be Your Own Advocate